How can the neighborhood hierarchy be used?

 Neighborhood data is updated every quarter.
 New cities are added and refinements are made to current neighborhoods to keep current with actual boundary changes and new information.

-How are neighborhood zoning types and social use designations used?
+How are neighborhood functional types and social use designations used?

-Like neighborhood hierarchy, neighborhood zoning types ( commercial, industrial, residential - subdivision, multi-family, etc.) and social use designations (e.g. cultural, retirement community)provide a great way to filter neighborhoods or add criteria to searches.
+Like neighborhood hierarchy, neighborhood functional types (commercial, industrial, residential, public facility, etc.) and social use designations (cultural, recreation, medical facility, educational, etc.) provide a great way to filter neighborhoods or add criteria to searches.

 Why are non-overlapping boundaries important?

-Clean, distinct boundaries align better to existing geography (streets, etc.).
-That enables more accurate search and provides cleaner visual results.
+Clean, distinct boundaries align better to existing geography (streets, power lines, rivers, and other physical features).
+This enables more accurate search and provides cleaner visual results.

 Which cities are available?